Parochial altruism: History

 The concept of parochial altruism was first suggested by Charles Darwin.
 In his book, "The Descent of Man," Darwin observed that competition between a group of the same species and cooperation within groups were important evolutionary traits that influenced human behavior.
 While Darwin first described the general concept of parochial altruism, the term was first coined in 2007 by economists Jung-Kyoo Choi and Samuel Bowles.

 Following Darwin's initial theories, modern researchers in fields such as evolutionary biology and social psychology began investigating the evolution of group dynamics and altruism.
-Bowles and fellow economist Herbert Gintis were particularly influential in this work, proposing a co-evolution between warfare and in-group altruism.
+Bowles and fellow economist Herbert Gintis proposed a co-evolution between warfare and in-group altruism.

 In addition to this work on evolution, a set of influential studies conducted with indigenous groups in Papua New Guinea were major contributions to the study of parochial altruism.
 These studies demonstrated how social norms and behaviors surrounding cooperation are often shaped by parochialism.
 Specifically, these altruistic behaviors were found to be limited to one's own ethnic, racial, or language group.
 This work revealed that individuals were more likely to protect members of their in-group, even if it required aggression to out-group members.